Destiny's Son: Plot

 The film opens with Shiho Fujimura as a female assassin, seeking to kill her lord's mistress for what she sees as the good of her clan.
-She succeeds, but is punished for her act, sentenced to death, but it is her husband (Shigeru Amachi) who executes her.
-Attempting to deal with the guilt of his action, he becomes a monk and sends his son to be fostered by another family.
-The rest of the film follows the young boy as he grows to become a skilled swordsman (Raizo Ichikawa).
+She succeeds, but is punished for her act.
+She is sentenced to death, but it is her husband (Shigeru Amachi) who executes her.
+Attempting to deal with the guilt of his action, he becomes a monk and sends their son Shingo (Raizo Ichikawa) to be fostered by another family.
+The rest of the film follows the young boy as he grows to become a skilled swordsman.

-Not knowing much of his true past, he sets out on a three-year journey at the age of 20 as a means of self-discovery.
+Not knowing much of his true past, Shingo sets out on a three-year journey at the age of 20 as a means of self-discovery.
 At the end of his journey, he returns home with an incredibly defined and near unbeatable sword style and develops an intimidating presence.
-He gains notoriety for his skills, but this spurs jealousy and betrayal and his foster family is wiped out by assassins.
-Before his foster father dies, he passes on the information about his birth.
-The swordsman then sets off to find his father the monk who killed his mother.
+He gains notoriety for his skills, but this spurs jealousy and betrayal and his foster family is wiped out by their neighbors.
+As his foster father dies in Shingo's arms, he passes on the information about his birth.
+Shingo then sets off to find his father, the monk who killed his mother.
+When they meet, his father shows him her grave and tells the story from his side, about his mother's execution and the father's life of dedicated solitude that has followed.

+After leaving his father, Shingo finds employment using his sword skills as the bodyguard of a Shogunate official.
+Over three years of service, the two develop a father and son relationship.
+When a local daimyo cannot quell a rebellion in his fief, the official must travel there and admonish the daimyo.
+While in his palace, the official is tricked and assassinated.
+Realizing that he has failed, Shingo commits seppuku over his master's corpse.